Thomashighbaugh/crazy-wise-gatsby-starter/README.md

 ## For the Instructor
 **Hello Instructor,**

-This page is intended to serve as an introduction to how to access the features of the site both publically viewable, and those that would be hidden from users if this mock up were real.
+This is intended to serve as an introduction to how to access the features of the site both publically viewable, and those that would be hidden from users if this mock up were real.
 It should also help explain to you various aspects of the site and why the choices were made the way